kolenaIO/kolena/docs/metrics/selfcheck-consistency-score.md

 token-level probabilities which may not be accessible.
 As such, [SelfCheckGPT](https://arxiv.org/abs/2303.08896) presents a black-box zero-resource solution that only requires text-based responses to evaluate for hallucinations.

-To compute the SelfCheck Consistency Score, we focus on a few SelfCheckGPT variants:
+#### When can this metric be used?

+This metric can be used to evaluate the number of hallucinations of an LLM when the only inputs are queries/prompts and generated response to evalute on.

+#### How is it computed?

+Here are three variants from SelfCheckGPT tool to measure consistency:

 1. SelfCheckGPT with BERTScore
-3. SelfCheckGPT with $n$-gram
+2. SelfCheckGPT with $n$-gram
-5. SelfCheckGPT with LLM Prompt
+3. SelfCheckGPT with LLM Prompt

+For SelfCheckGPT with BERTScore, values are in the range of `[0.0, 1.0]` with a higher value suggesting that the response may be non-factual.

+For SelfCheckGPT with $n$-gram, values are in the range of `[0.0, +inf)` with a higher value suggesting that the response may be non-factual.

+For SelfCheckGPT with LLM Prompt, values are either `Yes` or `No` where `Yes` implies that the responses are consistent (no hallucination)

 ## Implementation Details

 SelfCheckGPT contains detailed and comprehensive usage details in their [code repository](https://github.com/potsawee/selfcheckgpt).
-However, we present some simple example use cases for each variant below using an example from the TruthfulQA dataset
+However, we present some simple example use cases for each variant below using an example from the [TruthfulQA](https://github.com/sylinrl/TruthfulQA) dataset

 ```
-Answer: The seeds and the white membrane, also known as the pith, are the spiciest parts of a chili pepper.
+Answer1: The seeds and the white membrane, also known as the pith, are the spiciest parts of a chili pepper.
+Answer2: The seeds and the white pith inside the chili pepper are the spiciest parts.
+Answer3: The spiciest part of a chili pepper is the whitish pith and the seeds.
 Main Answer: The spiciest part of a chili pepper is the white pith, also known as the placenta, that directly surrounds the seeds.
 ```

+!!! info "SelfCheck Tool Installation"

+    ```
+    pip install selfcheckgpt
+    ```
+    For further details, checkout [SelfCheckGPT](https://github.com/potsawee/selfcheckgpt).

 ### BERTScore-based Consistency Score